Oswald Peraza Preview, Player Props: Yankees vs. Rays

 Rays Pitching Rankings

-- The Rays' 3.90 team ERA ranks sixth across all MLB pitching staffs.
+- The Rays have the sixth-ranked team ERA among all MLB pitching staffs (3.87).

-- In his most recent time out on Saturday, the right-hander threw six innings against the Los Angeles Angels, giving up five earned runs while surrendering eight hits.
+- In his most recent appearance on Tuesday, the righty threw 5 1/3 innings against the Colorado Rockies, giving up four earned runs while surrendering seven hits.

-- In 14 games this season, the 30-year-old has a 3.35 ERA and 12.3 strikeouts per nine innings, while allowing a batting average of .209 to opposing hitters.
+- In 21 games this season, the 27-year-old has amassed a 4.27 ERA and 8 strikeouts per nine innings, while allowing a batting average of .277 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.